Cooking Gorgeous

 Place the sahan pan over medium heat and 30 seconds later, turn it down to the lowest.
 Cook it until golden brown while pressing firmly with something flat.
 This would take 10 to 12 minutes.

-the kunefe is cooked until golden brown
+The kunefe is cooked until golden brown.

 Turn over the künefe on a flat plate.
 To do that, put the plate face down over the sahan pan and then flip it over the plate cooked side up.
 Generously butter the sahan pan with the remaining soft butter and then slip the Künefe back into the pan.